anselmleo/gitclass/readme.md

 TODO
 ====
 1. fix bugs on master
-2. clear all db mocks
+2. clear all db files